Danny Davis (Illinois politician)

-Danny K. Davis (born September 6, 1941) is an American politician serving as the U.S. representative for since 1997.
+Daniel K. Davis (born September 6, 1941) is an American politician serving as the U.S. representative for since 1997.
 The district includes much of western Chicago, as well as the Loop.
 It also encompasses several of Chicago's inner western suburbs, such as Bellwood, Oak Park, and River Forest.
 Davis is a Democrat, a member of the Congressional Black Caucus, and a former member of the Democratic Socialists of America (DSA).

 On July 31, 2025, Davis announced he will not seek reelection to Congress in 2026.

 Early life, education, and career

 Davis was born in Parkdale, Arkansas, and educated at Arkansas Agricultural, Mechanical and Normal College (now the University of Arkansas at Pine Bluff; B.A. in history, 1961), Chicago State University (M.S. in guidance, 1968), and the Union Institute & University in Cincinnati, Ohio (Ph.D. in public administration, 1977).

 Davis worked as a government clerk, a high school teacher, executive director of the Greater Lawndale Conservation Commission, director of training at the Martin L. King Neighborhood Health Center, and executive director of the Westside Health Center before entering politics.
 He represented Chicago's 29th Ward on the Chicago City Council from 1979 to 1990.

 Davis challenged U.S. Representative Cardiss Collins in Democratic primaries in 1984 and 1986, but lost both races.
 In 1990, he unsuccessfully challenged incumbent Edward J. Rosewell for the Democratic nomination for Cook County Treasurer.
 Also in 1990, Davis was elected to the Cook County Board of Commissioners, serving from 1990 to 1996 before entering the House.
 Davis had also waged an unsuccessful campaign against Chicago Mayor Richard M. Daley in the 1991 Democratic mayoral primary.